John Wesley: Advocacy of Arminianism

-Wesley entered controversies as he tried to enlarge church practice.
-The most notable of his controversies was that on Calvinism.
+Wesley entered into controversies as he tried to enlarge church practice, with the most significant being his conflict with Calvinism.
 His father was of the Arminian school in the church.
-Wesley came to his own conclusions while in college and expressed himself strongly against the doctrines of Calvinistic election and reprobation.
+Wesley came to his own conclusions while in college and expressed himself strongly against the doctrines of unconditional election and reprobation.
 His system of thought has become known as Wesleyan Arminianism, the foundations of which were laid by Wesley and his fellow preacher John William Fletcher.
 Although Wesley knew very little about the beliefs of Jacob Arminius and arrived at his religious views independently of Arminius, Wesley acknowledged late in life, with the 1778 publication of The Arminian Magazine, that he and Arminius were in general agreement.
-Theology Professor W. Stephen Gunther concludes he was "a faithful representative" of Arminius' beliefs.
+He is now regarded as a faithful representative of Arminius' beliefs.
 Wesley was perhaps the clearest English proponent of Arminianism.

+Prevenient grace was the theological underpinning of his belief that all persons were capable of being saved by faith in Christ.
+Wesley did not believe in the Calvinist understanding of predestination, that is, that some persons had been elected by God for salvation and others for damnation.
+He expressed his understanding of humanity's relationship to God as utter dependence upon God's grace.
+God was at work to spiritually enable all people to be capable of coming to faith.

 By contrast, Whitefield inclined to Calvinism; in his first tour in America, he embraced the views of the New England School of Calvinism.
 Whitefield opposed Wesley's advocacy of Arminianism, though the two maintained a strained friendship.
 When in 1739 Wesley preached a sermon on Freedom of Grace, attacking the Calvinistic understanding of predestination as blasphemous, as it represented "God as worse than the devil," Whitefield asked him not to repeat or publish the discourse, as he did not want a dispute.
 Wesley published his sermon anyway.
 Whitefield was one of many who responded.
 The two men separated their practice in 1741.
 Wesley wrote that those who held to unlimited atonement did not desire separation, but "those who held 'particular redemption' would not hear of any accommodation."